 Now, Mykonos is known for its high-octane nightlife and, not surprisingly, lots of people are still out and about wandering the streets from the night before.

 I don’t understand these people.
-It’s 8am for goodness sake.
+It’s 8:00am for goodness sake.
 I’ve been known to stay out dancing until the wee hours but I draw the line at sunrise.
 If the sun is coming up…it’s time for bed – I don’t care what time zone you’re in.

-Our room was fantastic.
+Our room is fantastic.
 When we stayed at Marietta’s Mykonos last year, we had a nice room for the three of us with a cute little balcony that we all squeezed onto each night for sunset.
 It did have a great view but space was at a premium.

 And it turned out to be just perfect.
 We could hardly tear ourselves away from the balcony, the view was so spectacular.
 I honestly think that room might well have the best view on the island.
-And at 120 euro a day, it was a steal.
+And at less than EUR 150 a night, it’s a steal.

-We watch our first of 3 perfect sunsets that evening and I demonstrated my new-found dedication to photography by “Spiderman-ing” it across 3 rooftops to get an even better angle.
+We watch our first of 3 perfect sunsets that evening and I demonstrate my newfound dedication to photography by “Spiderman-ing” it across 3 rooftops to get an even better angle.
 Not as dangerous as it sounds (yes, there are pictures) but it struck me as something only a “real” photographer would be crazy enough to try.